imthalaw/media-managed/README.md

 - **Batch rename** files in a directory (recursively), with options to strip prefixes, postfixes, or any substring.
 - **Cleanup** filenames by removing common media tags and replacing underscores, dashes, and dots with spaces.
 - **Optionally organize**: After renaming, create a folder for each file (named after the file, minus extension) and move the file into its own folder.
+- **Organize by season**: Move files into folders like 'Season 1' if their names contain the S01E01 pattern.
 - **Dry run mode**: Preview changes before making them.

 ---